Input

 Trust isn't claimed.
 It's proven.

-IntegraLayer makes certification status publicly verifiable in real time — through QR codes and blockchain timestamping — without replacing your existing platform.
+IntegraLayer makes certification status publicly verifiable in real time, through a certifier-branded QR code, without replacing your existing platform.

 Who We Are